Solid Axle Corvette Club 25th Anniversary – 2019 Convention

-There are “generations” of Corvettes, C1, C2, C3, C4, C5, C6, C7 and now the C8.
-By now you probably know that Corvette started with the 1953 model year.
+There are “generations” of Corvettes, C1, C2, C3, C4, C5, C6, C7, and now the C8.
+By now you probably know that Corvette started in the 1953 model year.
 These are called C1s or first-generation Corvettes.

 The first-generation Corvettes had solid axles.
 “These are often referred to as Solid Axle Corvettes (1953-1962).
 The rear axle housing on all 1953 to 1962 Corvettes was a one-piece shell.
 The rear differential (rear gears) and the axles were mounted within this rear axle housing.
 (The rear axle housing is sometimes called a solid [or straight] axle housing.)
 They shared many suspension and power train (engine, transmission, and brake) components with Chevrolet passenger cars.
 With a fiberglass body, all the body parts and exterior trim were Corvette-only items.”
 (Source: http://www.solidaxle.org/ )

 There is a club that is dedicated to enjoying and preserving these cars, and it is called the Solid Axle Corvette Club (SACC).

 1953, 1954, and 1955 Corvettes were crude.
 One of the founders of the club, Noland Adams, writes ” GM was learning about fiberglass car body construction, and the Corvette improved greatly for 1956.
 Corvettes got better every year.
 With a favorable power to weight ratio, 1957 Corvettes were very good performers.
 By 1962 body fit was good, as was exterior finish, and the mechanical components were refined and dependable.
 Powered by a 327 cid engine, the ’62 has become a favorite.”